pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 Including other files
 ---------------------

-The files listed above will be included automatically in your source distribution (SDist).
-If you want to control what goes in the SDist, see :ref:`Using MANIFEST.in`.
+The files listed above will be included automatically in your :term:`Source Distribution (or "sdist")`.
+If you want to control what goes in this explicitly, see :ref:`Using MANIFEST.in`.

-The final wheel will have the Python files in the discovered or listed Python packages.
-If you want to control what goes in the wheel, such as to add data files, see :std:doc:`Including Data Files <setuptools:userguide/datafiles>` from the :std:doc:`setuptools docs <setuptools:index>`.
+The final :term:`Built Distribution`  will have the Python files in the discovered or listed Python packages.
+If you want to control what goes here, such as to add data files, see :std:doc:`Including Data Files
+<setuptools:userguide/datafiles>` from the :std:doc:`setuptools docs
+<setuptools:index>`.

 .. _generating archives: